Kankana1012/Empathetic_AI_Assistant_SLM_RAG/README.md

 **Kankana Chakraborty**

-Final-year **B.Tech in Computer Science & Technology** with a strong interest in:
+**B.Tech in Computer Science & Technology** with a strong interest in:

 - 🤖 Artificial Intelligence
 - 🧠 Machine Learning